focus-shift/jollyday/README.md

 ## How to use it

 **Jollyday** is based on **Java 11** and can be used directly as dependency via maven or gradle e.g.
-The calculation basis of the public holidays for each country is based on a xml file and will be mapped via Jakarta XML Binding.
+The calculation basis of the public holidays for each country is based on a xml file and will be mapped via Jakarta XML Binding or Jackson.
 If you already use one of these libraries in your project than just use the specific jollyday dependency.

 <details>